sendbird/fintech-ai-chatbot/README.md

 8. [Limitations](#limitations)

 ## Use case: Fintech
 This demo app demonstrates the implementation of the AI Chatbot tailored for fintech.
-It includes functionalities such as ***retrieving the Failed transactions, retrying failed payments, and providing last transfers.*** By leveraging ChatGPT’s new feature [Function Calling](https://openai.com/blog/function-calling-and-other-api-updates), the Chatbot now can make an API request to the 3rd party with a predefined Function Calling based on the customer’s enquiry.
+It includes functionalities such as ***retrieving the failed transactions, retrying failed payments, and providing last transfers.*** By leveraging ChatGPT’s new feature [Function Calling](https://openai.com/blog/function-calling-and-other-api-updates), the Chatbot now can make an API request to the 3rd party with a predefined Function Calling based on the customer’s enquiry.
 Then it parses and presents the response in a conversational manner, enhancing overall customer experience.

 ## How it works
 <img width="2000" alt="image" src="https://github.com/sendbird/fintech-ai-chatbot/assets/104121286/d4ff5f4c-1df9-40d7-9901-9e3d342d94d8">